Smartd123456/Restaurant-Rating-Analysis-in-Mexico/README.md

 This analysis shows that successful restaurants in Mexico align closely with local preferences-affordable prices, familiar cuisines like Mexican food, and convenient access matter most.
 Restaurants like Tortas, which consistently perform well in food, service, and overall ratings, offer a clear model to follow.
 By understanding customer behavior and filling regional gaps in supply, investors and restaurant owners can make smarter, data-driven decisions that lead to better customer satisfaction and business growth.

 ## Author
-Happiness Friday Bassey - Data analytics
+Happiness Friday Bassey - Data analyst